 - I say no to pointless ‘free stuff’.
 If you’ve already got enough pens to last a lifetime, you don’t need that free pen with someones logo on it.

 - Fish/Chicken beats red meat.
-Stopping to eat meat is hard both mentality and practically, but opting for fish or chicken over red meat makes a big difference too (it’s healthier too!). , but we can safely say red meat (beef/lamb) is 4-10x worse (maybe more!) for the environment than chicken.
+Stopping to eat meat is hard both mentality and practically, but opting for fish or chicken over red meat (particularly beef and lamb) makes a big difference (it’s healthier too!). , but we can safely say red meat (beef/lamb) is 4-10x worse (maybe more!) for the environment than chicken.
+I am aiming to eliminate all other meat except chicken and fish and make at least 80% of my lunches/dinners vegetarian or vegan within the next few months.

 - I buy packaging free where possible.
 Supermarkets (especially the smaller ones) don’t make this easy, but I look to buy packaging free versions of things were possible.
 Especially stuff like fruit.